chengy14/DSCI_552/README.md

-# INF_552 (Machine Learning of Data Science)
+# INF_552 (Machine Learning of Data Science) Homeworks Respority

-USC 2019 Fall  (Applied Data Science) Homeworks<br>
-Practical applications of machine learning techniques to real-world problems.
+#### Practical applications of machine learning techniques to real-world problems.
 Uses in data mining and recommendation systems and for building adaptive user interfaces.

 ---
 ## Homework_1
 This Biomedical data set was built by Dr. Henrique da Mota during a medical residence